Edvige Giunta: Biography

 She was born in Gela, Sicily, in 1959, the second of four children of Vincenzo and Cettina Giunta, both schoolteachers.
 After earning a degree in foreign languages and literature at the University of Catania in 1983, she moved to the United States to pursue graduate studies at the University of Miami.
 She received a master's degree in English in 1987 and a Ph.D. in 1989.
-She wrote her dissertation on James Joyce.
+She wrote her dissertation on James Joyce and her first book was titled A Raven Like a Writing-Desk: Lewis Carroll through James Joyce's Looking Glass.

 In 1991 she moved to New York.
 She taught for a time at Union College, later becoming a Professor of English at New Jersey City University.
 She organized a program on female Italian-American writers at the City University of New York in 1995, and co-founded the Collective of Italian American Women in 1998.
 She has written extensively on Italian-American women's literature, and her articles, memoir, and poetry have appeared in numerous journals and anthologies.
 She also teaches memoir workshops.